 A buyer who has a real pre-approval letter will be in a much stronger position when he finds the right apartment and is ready to make an offer.
 A seller will take his offer much more seriously.
 A buyer also doesn’t want to forget about closing costs.
 Closing costs for a coop apartment will run about $5000 or $6000.
 Closing costs include several fees and the exact amounts will vary for every deal; check with your broker and your attorney for your specific numbers.
 If the apartment is over $1M, then there is an additional “Mansion Tax” of 1% of the sale price.

 There is no question that right now the real estate market is very strong, especially here in NYC.
 Inventory is low and competition for good apartments is fierce.
 This increased competition is pushing prices higher.
 In order to be a successful home purchaser, you have to be confident and aggressive.
 You have to be willing to spend more than a buyer had to spend a few months ago.
 You have to have enough cash saved up for your down payment and you can’t be broke after that.
 But if you have the confidence and the money to buy a home, the payoff can be huge.
-The benefits to buying a home are many, financially and otherwise:
+The benefits of buying a home are many, financially and otherwise:

 - Build equity